reckel-jm/cantara/CONTRIBUTING.md

 Feel free to create an issue for general feedback, bug reports and feature requests.

-## Translate Cantara to an other language.
+## Translate Cantara to an other language

 Please fork the project form the current master branch, take the file (src/locals/cantara.pot) as template and use a program like Poedit to create a po file.
 This file is saved in the same folder (src/locals) and has the syntax ```cantara.LC.po``` where LC is the international **language code** of the language which you have translated to (e.g. de for German, zh for Chineses, etc.).
 After that, you can submit a pull request. *You do not nead to compile your po file to a mo file*.